sowcow/typing-speed/README.md

 - All letters have more or less equal frequency of appearance
 - It doesn't give you conventional WPM (one word at a time + average word length is different)

+## Motivation

+The site I used to use finally annoyed me into writing my own simplified version.

+## Status

+- Ready :heavy_check_mark:
+- Frontend: works as I need it
+- Words: quickly filtered `10k.txt` file.
+I will probably replace it with 5+ letter words from 30k file after slower filtering.

 ## Possibilities for Change

 1. Vocabulary is planned to be changed
 1. Per key stats are unlikely but who knows
 1. No idea yet about replacing one word at a time mechanics with a continuous line (probably requires replacing "particles")
 1. There is no decision yet on giving conventional wpm/cpm characteristics (requires continuous line)

-## Motivation

-The site I used to use finally annoyed me into writing my own simplified version.

-## State

-- Ready
-- Frontend: works as I need it
-- Words: quickly filtered `10k.txt` file.
-I will probably replace it with 5+ letter words from 30k file after slower filtering.

 ## Plan